Monarda Didyma, Bee Balm

 The Beautiful Blooms of The Bee Balm Plant

-This perennial is the perfect addition for any flowerbed.
+This perennial is the perfect addition to any flowerbed.
 Its beautiful flowers require very little maintenance.
 Adequate moisture and proper sunlight will allow this variety to flourish.
-Simply mulch in the spring and uncover delicate plants ready to prosper once again.
+Merely mulch in the spring and uncover delicate plants ready to prosper once again.
 Red, pink, purple or white, take your pick.

 Bee Balm wildflowers will have a beautiful shade of purple.
-They grow best in moist and loves well drained soil areas.
-Bee Balm plants will need to be thinned out about every 3 years and planted in other areas.
+They grow best in moist and loves well-drained soil areas.
+Bee Balm plants will need to be thinned out about every three years and planted in other areas.
 These flowers are beautiful.

 The bees like the nectar that the flowers will produce.
 This plant is well suited for a flower garden.

 Bee Balm will grow well in moist and well-drained soil conditions.
 The Bee Balm plant is also known as Cambridge Scarlet.
 The plant will provide a garden with beautiful purple/lavender blooms.